 We were planning on meeting up with a few other club members for climbing at Buzzard Rocks the next day, but we both wanted to get a little more bang for our buck over the weekend by throwing in an additional day in the outdoors.

 We arrived in the park by late afternoon and made our way down to Matthews Arm Campground where we claimed a campsite.
-After that we headed straight for the nearby Piney Branch Trailhead to work in a decent day hike.
+After that, we headed straight for the nearby Piney Branch Trailhead to get in a decent day hike.

 Little Devils Stairs

 We had settled on a roughly 9-10 mile loop involving Piney Branch, the Keyser Run Fire Road, and the notorious Little Devils Stairs.
-Now, normally, this hike wouldn’t be that bad especially with just day packs, but here we were doing this on what is the hottest day like EVER.
+Now, normally, this hike wouldn’t be that bad especially with just small packs with day hiking essentials, but here we were doing this on what is the hottest day like EVER.

 Thankfully we started our hike at the top of the ridge from Skyline Drive and worked our way down into the valley.
 I was relieved that the heat wasn’t as bad as I thought it was going to be since we were going downhill and were under the shade of the trees.

 My relief soon turned to dismay however at the point where we hit the Hull School Fire Road and had to start actually hiking uphill… It was pretty miserable in all honesty and immediately drenched me in sweat, even though the climb itself wasn’t really that strenuous.

 It felt like I was hiking at altitude when I started sucking wind—feeling as though I wasn’t getting enough oxygen in each breath because of the thick, swampy, humid air.